 dis/claim

-dis/claim invites its contributors and readers to invigorate art writing’s capacity to engage in discourse and dissonance beyond internalized, institutional and commercial calls for individuation and commodification.
+dis/claim invites its contributors and readers to invigorate art writing’s capacity to engage in discourse and dissonance beyond internalized,

 contact

-If you interested in receiving updates about new editorial content published on dis/claim, please subscribe to our newsletter︎︎︎.
+If you interested in receiving updates about new editorial content published on dis/claim, please subscribe to our newsletter︎︎︎.

 editorial